Prague - Things to Do in Prague in May

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Book a room west of the river in Malá Strana or Hradčany—May sunsets strike Prague Castle at 8:30 PM and you’ll walk ten minutes instead of riding a 30-minute tram.
-Download the PID Lítačka app for Prague public transport—May weather makes the 22 tram along the river the smartest way to hop between sights.
-Eat at pivnice, the traditional pubs, between 11 AM-1 PM—locals lunch early, so you’ll snag tables and full Czech portions before American tourists roll in.
+Book a room west of the river in Malá Strana or Hradčany, May sunsets strike Prague Castle at 8:30 PM and you'll walk ten minutes instead of riding a 30-minute tram.
+Download the PID Lítačka app for Prague public transport, May weather makes the 22 tram along the river the smartest way to hop between sights.
+Eat at pivnice, the traditional pubs, between 11 AM-1 PM, locals lunch early, so you'll snag tables and full Czech portions before American tourists roll in.
 Set your alarm for Vyšehrad fortress at 6 AM.
 The 2 km (1.2 mile) walk from Charles Bridge threads through silent streets, delivering sweeping views washed in gold while only joggers share the ramparts with you.

 Avoid These Mistakes